 At Nicholas Bridger we are proud to hand paint our handmade kitchens in Farrow & Ball, especially with a neutral hue where our clients can add pops of colour to their design scheme alongside a blank canvas.

 Some popular colours right now

 Cornforth White from Farrow & Ball is an understated grey, and is a mid tone within the Easy Neutrals colour palette.
 This colour in particular is totally understated and extremely versatile.
 Cornforth White is neither too warm nor too cool.
 It was named in memory of John Cornforth, the revered architectural historian.
-Two of our clients in Matching Tye and Stamford have had their Classic Shakers hand painted in this colour.

 Our Classic Shaker design in Matching Tye fits perfectly within this historic property.
 The property dates back to the 1800s where our client stripped back the ceiling and floors to find beautiful wooden beams and floor planks to make a stunning traditional hub of the home.
 The cabinets have been hand painted in the very versatile Cornforth White from Farrow & Ball with only the back wall featuring wall units to make the space feel large and welcoming.
 A stunning copper Mauviel Tea Kettle is the perfect choice to sit against this understated neutral grey kitchen and crisp white AGA.